 Jackson began with the Appalachian Sports Network as a senior intern while an undergraduate student at Appalachian, filling the roles of football sideline reporter and men’s basketball color analyst and chief statistician during his time as a student intern.
 Jackson took over the play-by-play reins in February 2000 and followed the men’s basketball team to an NCAA Tournament appearance.
 Upon his graduation from Appalachian State in 2000, he was named full-time director of external operations.
 He was promoted to associate athletics director for broadcast operations in December 2004.

 Born in Carbondale, Ill. and raised in Greensboro, N.C., Jackson also worked as a student assistant in the Appalachian State sports information office from 1996-2000 and spent the summer of 1999 as a broadcast communications intern with the Winston-Salem Warthogs, Class A affiliate of the Chicago White Sox.

-In addition to his football, men’s basketball and baseball play-by-play duties for the Appalachian IMG Sports Network, Jackson, 36, is the host of Always Attack: Inside Appalachian State Football and Mountaineer Basketball with Jim Fox (Appalachian State’s weekly football and basketball television coaches’ shows).
-He has serves as an occasional guest host for the David Glenn Show, a sports talk radio show that airs on daily on stations across North Carolina, and also previously served as the play-by-play voice of the Southern Conference men’s basketball and baseball championships for the Southern Conference Sports Network.
+In addition to his football, men’s basketball and baseball play-by-play duties for the Appalachian IMG Sports Network, Jackson, 37, hosts The Sports Brunch on Sundays from 7-9 a.m. on ESPN 730 AM in Charlotte and is an occasional guest host for the David Glenn Show, a sports talk radio show that airs on daily on stations across North Carolina.
+He previously served as the play-by-play voice of the Southern Conference men’s basketball and baseball championships for the Southern Conference Sports Network.

 Jackson’s peers in the National Sportscasters and Sportswriters Association (NSSA) have tabbed him as the North Carolina Sportscaster of the Year in 2007 and 2012.
 In 2010, Jackson was appointed to the NSSA’s National Board of Directors, joining prominent media personalities such as Chris Berman, Marty Brennaman, Keith Jackson, Jim Nantz, Rick Reilly, Bob Ryan and George Vecsey during his five-year stint on the prestigious panel.

 Jackson resides in Boone with his wife, Leila, and daughters, Maren and Louisa.